 By specifying all as a package key, all currently frozen packages are refrozen (the default).

+'''

 --package-key Key of the package to refreeze, or 'all'

+'''

+'''

 neos.flow:package:freeze Freeze a package

+neos.flow:cache:flush Flush all caches

 neos.flow:package:rescan

+'''

 Rescan package availability and recreates the PackageStates configuration.